ablweb/GoScrapr/README.md

 ## TODO
 0. rename wikixlsx, to work with general html table
 1. Add test for scraping
+2. Add support for rowspan and colspan html style
-2. write wikixlsx, for simple html wiki table to xlsx table
+3. write wikixlsx, for simple html wiki table to xlsx table
-3. write same for html table, might be the same idk
+4. write same for html table, might be the same idk